ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 I am aware that many of you already have experience and knowledge of many of the terms and concepts in this chapter so I will keep the discussion of them concise.

-Let’s cover some of the vocabulary for programming PHP.
-It won’t be extraordinarily useful to memorize terms, but becoming familiar with the terminology will help you be comfortable speaking the language of PHP (and any other programming languages for that matter).
+Let's cover some of the vocabulary for programming PHP.
+It won't be extraordinarily useful to memorize terms, but becoming familiar with the terminology will help you be comfortable speaking the language of PHP (and any other programming languages for that matter).
 Furthermore, I find that talking through code as if you were reading it is the best way to understand (and to write) the code.
 You will hear me talk through the code in examples as we go forward.

 #### Variables
 From the Dictionary: